-- Term for Practical Nursing IDL (PN-IDL) program. - Module for Allied Health (MOABC-IDL and PMA-IDL) programs.
+- Term for Practical Nursing IDL (PN-IDL) program. - Module for PMA-IDL program.

 Reinstatement of Financial Aid Eligibility

 Students who have lost their eligibility for financial aid due to lack of SAP during their probation period, may regain eligibility by remaining in school and meeting the SAP policy for one term or module.
 Students may be paid for the payment period in which they regain SAP, but not for any payment periods in which they did not meet the standards.
 Students may be reinstated to receive financial aid in one of two ways: